Biblical and Talmudic units of measurement: Talmudic additions

-The other two additional units are more ambiguous.
+Two additional units are more ambiguous.
 The garmida is mentioned repeatedly but without its size being indicated; it is even sometimes treated as an area, and as a volume.
-The cord is given two different definitions; in the Mishnah it is 50 ells, but in the Gemara it is only 4 ells.
+The cord is given two different definitions; in the Mishnah it is 50 cubits, but in the Gemara it is only 4 cubits.

 Area

 The Israelite system of measuring area was fairly informal; the biblical text merely measures areas by describing how much land could be sown with a certain volume measure of seed, for example the amount of land able to be sown with 2 seahs of barley.
 The closest thing to a formal area unit was the yoke (צמד tsemed) (sometimes translated as acre), which referred to the amount of land that a pair of yoked oxen could plough in a single day; in Mesopotamia the standard estimate for this was 6,480 square cubits, which is roughly equal to a third of an acre.

+The following units appear in rabbinic sources: